cperacchio/fsnd-capstone/README.md

 2. <strong>Executive producer</strong>: Full access, with the ability to view, list, and delete both movie projects and actors

 ### API endpoints
-This casting app API includes the following endpoints:
+This casting app API includes the following endpoints.
+Below is an overview of their expected behavior.

 #### GET /login